Jayanthrg/Jayanthrg/README.md

 <br>

 #
-<p align="center">“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon</p>
+<p align="center" style="italic">“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon</p>